Planning & Environment

 Environmental Impact Statement

 The SEARs set out the requirements for detailed studies on potential visual, noise, biodiversity, traffic, cultural heritage and other environmental and social impacts associated with the project.
-The results of these studies, together with feedback from the local community and stakeholders, has inform the project’s design and is documented in the project’s Environmental Impact Statement (EIS).
+The results of these studies, together with feedback from the local community and stakeholders, has informed the project’s design and is documented in the project’s Environmental Impact Statement (EIS).

 quoll